devopssteps/complete-60-days-devops-course/module-1_devops-and-linux-basic/day01.md

  - Developer writes code.
  - Ops team deploys the app to a server.

-In traditional setup, there’s delay, miscommunication.
+In traditional setup, there’s delay, miscommunication. <br>
 In DevOps:
  - Developer and Ops work together
  - Use automation tools (like Jenkins, Docker, GitHub Actions)
  - Deploy in minutes instead of days.